Cone Calculator

 What is the surface area of a cone?

-The total surface area is SA = πr² + πrl, where l is the slant height (l = sqrt(r² + h²)).
+The total surface area is SA = πr² + πrl, where l is the slant height (l = √(r² + h²)).
 The first term is the base area and the second is the lateral (side) area.
+This calculator reports all three alongside the volume.

 Does this formula work for truncated cones (frustums)?